When getting any medical imaging procedure done, these are the specially trained pediatric professionals who are part of your child's healthcare team.

 Radiologists are pediatric doctors who interpret your child's images.
 Our radiologists are board-certified physicians who specialize in pediatric imaging.
 Technologists and sonographers work under a radiologist's direction, which is based on an order from your child's doctor, your child's medical history and current symptoms.
 A radiologist completes a report on your child's exam, which when done is automatically faxed to the doctor who ordered your child's exam.

 Child life specialists help prepare and educate you and your child.
-Using medical play and developmentally appropriate language, these trained pediatric professionals help explain medical imaging exams to your child.
-Learn more about how our child life specialists can help your child and their siblings.
+Using medical play, developmentally appropriate language, and safe exploration of medical equipment, these trained professionals help translate the medical environment to your child.
+Child life specialists will work with you and your child to create a coping plan for their imaging exam.
+Learn more about how our child life specialists can help your child.

 Technologists position your child for the exam, and control the computer that takes images.
 These licensed professionals have completed formal education and training in a specialized area — such as x-ray, CT, MRI, interventional radiology, ultrasound and nuclear medicine.
 Working under the direction of a radiologist, our technologists are credentialed with the American Registry of Radiologic Technologists, American Registry of Diagnostic Medical Sonographers, Certified Nuclear Medicine Technologists and Illinois Department of Nuclear Safety.